Cloudflare Fixed Their Email Obfuscation Script (I May Have Caused It)

 Not really.
 Cloudflare uses a single-byte XOR cipher where the key is embedded in the encoded string itself.
 Every Cloudflare-protected site uses the same decoding mechanism.
 A spammer only needs to implement one decoder to extract email addresses from all of them.

-If you do not need email obfuscation (and most sites do not), just turn it off:
+If you do not need email obfuscation (and most sites do not), turning it off removes the soft 404 crawl errors and the last few milliseconds of main-thread work.
+Here is how:

 1. Log in to your Cloudflare dashboard.